kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

 title: Set asynchronous communication between Functions
 ---

-This tutorial shows how you can connect two Functions using asynchronous communication.
-You can do it thanks to the In-cluster Eventing embedded in Kyma.
-The tutorial is based on Function from [Incluster Eventing example](https://github.com/kyma-project/examples/pull/188).
+This tutorial demonstrates how to connect two Functions asynchronously.
+It is based on an [In-cluster Eventing example](https://github.com/kyma-project/examples/pull/188).

+The example provides a very simple scenario of two Functions, where the first Function accepts the incoming traffic via HTTP, sanitises the payload and publishes the content as an in-cluster event via [Kyma Eventing](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/eventing/).
+The second Function is a message receiver.
+It subscribes to the given event type and stores the payload.

 ## Prerequisites